Ultraviolet astronomical spectrograph calibration with laser frequency combs from nanophotonic lithium niobate waveguides

-Extending astrocombs further towards the atmospheric cutoff and into the ultraviolet (UV) regime (Fig.~\ref{fig:intro}b), would be highly desirable for fundamental physics and precision cosmology, which are also major science drivers for the upcoming ANDES high-resolution spectrograph at the \textit{Extremely Large Telescope} (ELT) \citep{marconi2022}.
+Extending astrocombs further towards the atmospheric cutoff and into the ultraviolet (UV) regime would not only be relevant to exo-planet science, but highly desirable for fundamental physics and precision cosmology (Fig.~\ref{fig:intro}b); indeed these are also major science drivers for the upcoming ANDES high-resolution spectrograph at the \textit{Extremely Large Telescope} (ELT) \citep{marconi2022}.
 For instance, by accurately determining the wavelengths of narrow metal absorption features in the spectra of quasi-stellar objects (QSOs), one can infer the value of the fine-structure constant, $\alpha$, at the place and time of absorption, i.e. billions of years ago.
 This allows to test whether fundamental physical constants might have varied on cosmological scales \citep{webb1999, murphy2022}.
 Another exciting, but extremely demanding science case is the direct observation of cosmic expansion in real time, often referred to as the \textit{Sandage test} \citep{sandage1965, liske2008, cristiani2023}.
 This requires detecting a drift of \ion{H}{I} Ly$\alpha$ forest absorption features in QSO spectra by just a few cm/s (relative frequency shift of $3\times10^{-11}$) over several decades.
-Observations in the UV are mandatory to access low redshifts, $z$, in particular the important zero-crossing of the drift at $z=2$, corresponding to $365\,\mathrm{nm}$ (Fig.~\ref{fig:intro}c).
+As lined out in \cite{martins2023}, observations and corresponding wavelength calibrations in the UV are needed to access low redshifts, $z$, in particular the important zero-crossing of the drift at $z=2$, corresponding to $365\,\mathrm{nm}$ (Fig.~\ref{fig:intro}c).
+Achieving such an extreme level of wavelength stability will require a community effort over the next decade to develop improved spectrographs, data analysis methods, and in particular LFC-based calibration sources.
+Furthermore, it has recently become clear that a detailed modeling of the instrumental line-spread function is crucial to further improve accuracy and stability of spectroscopic observations \cite{hirano2020, milakovic2023, martins2023}.
+This, however, requires a broadband calibration source with a spectrum of narrow lines, such as those of an LFC.

 Astrocombs can be derived from high-repetition rate ($f_\mathrm{rep}>10$~GHz) laser sources, such as line-filtered mode-locked lasers \cite{steinmetz2008, li2008, braje2008, benedick2010}, electro-optic (EO) comb generators \cite{kashiwagi2016, yi2016a} and chip-integrated microresonators \cite{kippenberg2018, pasquazi2018, gaeta2019, suh2019, obrzud2019b}.
 Their spectra consist of equidistant optical laser frequencies $\nu_n=\nu_0 + n f_\mathrm{rep}$ , spaced by the laser's pulse repetition rate $f_\mathrm{rep}$ and with an offset frequency $\nu_0$, which we here define to be the central frequency of the laser ($n$ is an integer comb line index).